aws/aws-cdk-rfcs/text/0107-construct-library-module-lifecycle.md

     > thinks we’ve implemented the minimum features required for a delightful developer experience for modeling the
     > service infrastructure as code.

+  - **Successful Security review** - All policies and security sensitive commits are reviewed and approved by AppSec.

   - **Successful API review** - Conduct an API review/developer experience demo and invite relevant stakeholders
     - use module's README as the API review guide
     - address any concerns about API ergonomics